medo/Pandas-Farm/README.md

 ## Manage Dependenices

-In order to be able to install libraries in the slaves.
+In order to be able to install libraries on your slaves.
 You will need to create your own docker image, push it to the registery and then you can use your image to install the dependecies.

 ### Run inside your own Container